 Shichisei no Subaru

-(11 episodes watched):|
+(All episodes watched):|

 Okay, this is more like it--a show whose first episode ends with a fascinating question that I absolutely must know the answer to.
 This is the sort of stuff that I will most certainly not have forgotten when episode two comes around.
-Another show about what's possible when two worlds, the real-life one and the virtual one, interact.
+Here we have another show about what's possible when two worlds, the real-life one and the virtual one, interact.
 Initially I was put off by the modest character designs and the unlikely situation where elementary school age children are running roughshod over older players, and feared that this might be little more than a poor man's SAO.
 But with time a number of intriguing hints are dropped about possible issues to come; like, what is this 'sense' that a person must have to play this game?
 Is the Pleroma corporation up to something?
 Does the girl with pink hair secretly love Haruto?
 I liked the touch where one member of Subaru apparently is a foreigner; I wonder why that detail was included.
 And, of course, how in the world is Asahi still alive within the game, when she was most definitely killed at one point?
-Shichisei doesn't have 'Quality!' written all over it, but this is looking like a fun show, and when a show is fun it is hard to go wrong.
+Shichisei doesn't have 'Quality!' written all over it, but this was looking like a fun show, and when a show is fun it is hard to go wrong.

-I was afraid that episode two might quickly dispense with the intriguing question of how Asahi is still alive within the game and turn to simple-minded nonsense, but to my relief it didn't.
+I was afraid that episode two might quickly dispense with the intriguing question of how Asahi is still alive within the game and turn to simple-minded nonsense, but to my relief it didn't, at least not completely.
 The characters don't exactly summon every ounce of brainpower they have to figure out what's going on, but they make an effort.
 They went far enough--like the interesting theory that the reason Asahi cannot log out is because she no longer has a real-world body to 'return' to.
 That made ideas like 'could this game be programmed to duplicate the mind of anyone who dies while playing?' occur to me.
-On the other hand, I felt the other guilds trying very hard to recruit Asahi was a diversion from the main matter, but oh well.
-Haruto somehow loses his 'sense', which makes him little more than a beginner within the game that he was once an expert at; but he soon regains it and why the loss (or the concept of Sense to begin with) was included at all is not clear.
-The tone here is somewhat more silly than SAO, but I will not complain too much since it seems to be an original lost-in-virtual-reality show.
+On the other hand, I felt that the other guilds trying very hard to recruit—or should I say kidnap--Asahi was a diversion from the main matter, but oh well.
+I wished that they would just get out of the way and let the story progress.
+The tone here is somewhat more silly than SAO, but I will not complain too much since this is an original lost-in-virtual-reality show.
 Actually, everyone but Asahi can log out whenever they please, which is sort of original in an ironic way.

-Last updated Saturday, September 22 2018.
+Last updated Friday, October 05 2018.
 Created Friday, July 27 2018.